 Every therapy relationship is different, but in general my style as a therapist is warm, open and nonjudgmental.
 My clients have told me that they feel safe with me, and understood.
 The focus of our sessions is on you - but I will be an active participant in our conversations, too.

 I try to strike a balance between listening and guiding.
 With all clients, a cornerstone of my approach is to recognize the strength and adaptiveness in people and how they have responded to their circumstances, rather than looking for what is broken.

-My approach as a counsellor is "body-centered", which means that during our sessions I will probably ask you to reflect on what you notice in your body.
+My approach as a counsellor is "body-centered", which means that during our sessions I will most likely ask you to reflect on what you notice in your body.
 This may feel strange at first, and may take some practice, but my experience is that the body is a rich source of information, and also the place where our deepest healing happens.
 The body can take us past our stories, into direct experience, and into the present moment.
 See "What is somatic psychotherapy?"
 I will work with you to build your own sense of connection to your body, and your experience of it as a resource and a source of insight, rather than something to be feared or avoided.
 This includes teaching skills like grounding and breathing, and the simple but profound work of learning to be with yourself in the present moment.

 However, the body isn't everything.
 Together, we will also pay attention to your emotions, your thoughts, your beliefs (about yourself, others, and the world), and the bigger context of your life.
 I bring my experience and my training to our sessions, but I also respect your wisdom about what you need in a counselling session.